NikhilTilak/nikhiltilak.github.io/Data Projects.markdown

 * The dataset from Kaggle contains 50,000 movie reviews labelled according to the sentiment.
 * Trained a neural network to predict if a given movie review is “positive” or “negative”.
-* Used a word2vec model trained on the reviews to generate word embeddings.
+* Used a word2vec model trained on the reviews to generate semantic word embeddings which were used as features to a neural network.
 * Model achieved 87% accuracy.
 * This can be used for sentiment analysis of other text data such as restaurant reviews, tweets, news articles etc.